Blaze Ya Dead Homie

-Chris Rouleau, also known as Blaze Ya Dead Homie or simply Blaze (born April 27, 1976), is an American rapper from Mt.
-Clemens, Michigan.
-A representative of the hip hop subgenres gangsta rap and horrorcore, his stage persona is a resurrected gang member who had been killed in the late 1980s.
+Christopher C. Rouleau (born April 27, 1976), known professionally by his pseudonym Blaze Ya Dead Homie or simply Blaze, is an American rapper from Mount Clemens, Michigan.
+A representative of the hip hop music subgenres gangsta rap and horrorcore, his stage persona is a resurrected gang member who had been killed in the late 1980s.

 Biography

 Pre-Psychopathic years (1993–1997)

 Rouleau began rapping at the age of 17, while in Romeo High School, and performed at local clubs on the east side of Detroit.
 Rouleau performed as a member of 2 Krazy Devils (with Skrapz) under the stage name Psycho C. Rouleau's first big performance was at the Ritz in Roseville Michigan, where he and James Lowery opened for House of Krazees.
 House of Krazees member The R.O.C. later produced 2 Krazy Devils' only album, Flipped Insanity, before the group disbanded in 1996.

 Psychopathic years (1998–2013)

 Rouleau joined several groups, but no material was released.
 When Rouleau was about to give up rapping, he was encouraged to join Psychopathic Records, where he initially started out as a member of Insane Clown Posse's road crew.
 He appeared on Twiztid's Mostasteless album, and occasionally acted as a hype man in live concerts.
 Rouleau joined Dark Lotus and Psychopathic Rydas, performing in the latter under the stage name "Cell Block."